 Typical Applications

 Slip-on flanges are widely used in low-consequence utility and auxiliary systems where vibration and thermal cycling are limited.
-Common applications include:

-- Municipal water treatment and wastewater pipelines.
+- Municipal water treatment and wastewater systems

-- HVAC chilled water and heating loops.
+- HVAC chilled-water and heating loops

-- Marine ballast systems and non-essential shipboard piping.
+- Marine ballast and non-essential shipboard piping

 Weld Neck Flanges Overview